My name is Bert and my call is PA1B.

 My antenna is an Inverted Vee, that I use since I started as a HAM.

-In contests I often reduce my power to the Lowest Possible Power in each QSO.
+In CW contests QSO's I often reduce to the Lowest Possible Power from QSO to QSO.

 When the S-meter goes up, my power goes down.